vrandall66/front-end-submissions-public/1705/mod-3/personal-project/NikB.md

 ![order of attack waffle](screenshots/waffleboard.png "order of attack")

 #### MVP
-##### App should be able to show a team of players, displaying their stats and have a total for the team overall.
-App should also be able to compare to a second team.
+- App should be able to show a team of players, displaying their stats and have a total for the team overall.
+- App should allow user to  build a team
+- App should be styled nicely.
+- App is well tested.

 #### Nice To Haves
 ##### -predictions